XRPLF/rippled/Builds/VisualStudio2017/README.md

 After [downloading boost](http://www.boost.org/users/download/) and unpacking it to `c:\lib`.
-As of this writing, the most recent version of boost is 1.66.0, which will unpack into a directory named `boost_1_66_0`.
-We recommended either renaming this directory to `boost`, or creating a junction link `mklink /J boost boost_1_66_0`, so that you can more easily switch between versions.
+As of this writing, the most recent version of boost is 1.66.0, but we only support 1.65.1 at this time.
+Downloading version 1.65.1 will unpack into a directory named `boost_1_65_1`.
+We recommended either renaming this directory to `boost`, or creating a junction link `mklink /J boost boost_1_65_1`, so that you can more easily switch between versions when we do support 1.66.0.

 Next, open **Developer Command Prompt** and type the following commands